Blue Ridge Electrical

 Why Electrical Safety in Rentals Matters

-Electrical faults cause approximately 40% of house fires in NSW homes each year, according to NSW Fair Trading.
-For landlords, the stakes are high.
-Beyond the moral obligation to provide a safe living environment, you’re legally required to ensure all electrical installations and appliances meet current safety standards.
+Beyond the moral obligation to provide a safe home, you are legally required to ensure all electrical installations and appliances meet current safety standards.

 Non-compliance can lead to: